armbian/build/documentation/user-faq.md

 Serial console on imx6 boards are ttymxc0 (Hummingboard, Cubox-i) or ttymxc1 (Udoo).

+# How to toogle verbose boot?

+    touch /boot/.force-verbose # enable
+You need to reboot to conduct changes.

+	rm /boot/.force-verbose # disable

+# How to provide boot logs for inspection?

+When computer behaves strange first step is to look into kernel logs.
+We made a tool that grabs info and paste it to the website.

+	sudo armbianmonitor -b
+	reboot
+	sudo armbianmonitor -u
+Copy and past URL of your log to the forum, mail, ...

 # How to install to NAND, SATA & USB?

 [su_youtube_advanced url="https:\/\/youtu.be\/6So8MA-qru8" controls="yes" showinfo="no" loop="yes" rel="no" modestbranding="yes"]